Shreya374/Image_classification_cnn-/README.md

 This project builds an end-to-end image classification pipeline — from raw images to a trained CNN model that achieves over 90% validation accuracy.
 The goal was to learn how convolutional architectures extract spatial features and to compare classical CNN designs (VGG-style, ResNet-inspired) on a small custom dataset.

-**What the model does:** given an input image, it predicts which of 3 categories the image belongs to, along with a confidence score.
+Given an input image, the model predicts which of 3 categories the image belongs to, along with a confidence score.

 ---